xianzhi-wu/Helsinki-Full-Stack-open/README.md

 Note:
-1, Skip the part 3b Deploying app to interneet
+<br>1, Skip the part 3b Deploying app to internet
+<br>2, Skip the test part of part 4